Dynamics365/dynamics365.github.io/_posts/2019-12-16-Consuming-Dynamics-365-Finance-and-Operations-OData-services-from-NET.md

 If you save the ODataClient.tt file, it will generate Odata proxies and classes.
 From PU12 onward, there are so many entities so you will get an error after compiling

 Combined length of user strings used by the program exceeds allowed limit.
-Try to decrease use of string literals.{:.error}
+Try to decrease use of string literals. {:.error}

 There are 2 ways to fix it